Chart Color Schemes

 South Yarra has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes in local infrastructure significantly impact an area's performance.
-AreaSearch has identified 89 projects that could affect the region.
-Notable projects include 671 Chapel Street, The Jam Factory, One Toorak Place (Orchard Piper Carters Avenue), and Holckner Family Senior Living and Community Precinct - St Kilda Road Stage 2.
-Below is a list of those most likely to be relevant.
+Area infrastructure performance is significantly influenced by local changes.
+AreaSearch identified 89 projects likely impacting the area.
+Notable ones are 671 Chapel Street, The Jam Factory, One Toorak Place (Orchard Piper Carters Avenue), and Holckner Family Senior Living and Community Precinct - St Kilda Road Stage 2.
+Below is a list of those most relevant.

 Professional plan users can use the search below to filter and access additional projects.